Thursday, December 26, 2019

 Full time AAC user: people who use AAC (including sounds screeches and behaviors and gestures ) for all their communication needs

-AAC as primary form of communication: individuals who primarily rely on AAC over vocal speech weather they are part time or full time AAC users.
+AAC as primary form of communication: people who primarily rely on AAC over vocal speech weather they are part time or full time AAC users.

-AAC as secondary form of communication: people who plan on using AAC in general even though they aren’t constantly using it and plan to use it in a variety of situations.
+AAC as secondary form of communication: someone who plan on using AAC in general even though they aren’t constantly using it and plan to use it in a variety of situations.

-AAC as back up form of communication: individuals who use AAC as needed either in emergencies or when speech goes out or when in overload or other situations in which AAC is necessary for them to get their message across
+AAC as back up form of communication: AAC users who use AAC as needed either in emergencies or when speech goes out or when in overload or other situations in which AAC is necessary for them to get their message across

 Multimodal Communicator: using more than one form of AAC of method of communication, basically someone who has a range of AAC tools, and can also be someone who uses a range of AAC tools and changes between communication styles regularly or semi regularly, his can be switching between high tech to low tech then to asl then to high tech and even some times to speech for some individuals.
 This can include full Time AAC user, part time, intermittent ect.

-Nonspeaking: not i didn't use the term non verbal because they aitistic community is purposely trying to move away from this
+Nonspeaking: not i didn't use the term non verbal because they aitistic community is purposely trying to move away from this, someone who is unable to speak, or who is minimal verbal or who's speech is unreliable

 Semi-verbal: Individuals who have speech that may be unclear to others or have a limited speaking abilities that come with extreme difficulty,

-Intermittently speaking: Individuals who are primarily non speaking but can have some use of speech from time to time.
+Intermittently speaking: anyone who is primarily non speaking but can have some use of speech from time to time.
 This is often with great effort and vastly unreliable and unpredictable.

 *Note* the last two terms may appear very similar at first glance but the order is really important and